 Anthracosis – Note the accumulation of carbon particles within the lymphatics along the interlobular septa, outlining the secondary lobules.
 The carbon particles are inhaled from an anthracotic urban environment.
 Courtesy Ashley Davidoff MD.
 32291 code lung interlobular septum septa secondary lobule pulmonary lobule interstitium interstitial gross pathology carbon

-This histological section is from a patient with prostate cancer metastatic to the lymphatics of the lungs – causing lymphangitis obliterans.
-The first image shows thickened lymphatics which run in the interlobular sept.
-2 is the same image with the thickened septa overlaid in a pale green (2).
-Images 3, and 4 are higher power showing clusters of glandular metastatic deposits in the connective tissue of the septa.
+This histological section is from a patient with protate cancer metastatic to the lymphatics of the lungs – lymphangitis obliterans.
+The first image shows thickened lymphatics which run in the interlobular septa, overlaid in green in (2).
+Images 3, and 4 are higher power showing clusters of glandular metatstatic deposits.

 The Deep System